chanar/Platforms-with-App-Marketplaces/README.md

 ## Contributing

-If you have any suggestions for a platform that should be on the list, feel free to open an issue or pull request.
+If you have any suggestions for what should be on the list feel free to open an issue or pull request.

 # List